 The city of Jinghong is currently the victim of unprecedented real-estate speculation: Chinese people from the northern provinces are buying an incredible number of properties as second homes (to escape the northern cold winter), so prices are rising rapidly.

-To deal with this problem, the other tropical zone in China, Hainan Island, has banned the purchase of real estate to those who have not had a job on the island for at least two years, and therefore, even more people have started buying properties in Jinghong.
+To deal with this problem, the other tropical zone in China, Hainan Island, has banned the purchase of real estate by those who have not had a job on the island for at least two years.
+Therefore, even more people have started buying properties in Jinghong.
 Unfortunately, Xishuangbanna is a much poorer area than Hainan, and I don’t think it can give up this influx of capital.

-In addition to this problem, the other challenges that Xishuangbanna faces are the preservation of the tropical rain forest, which is endangered by rubber tree plantations and banana trees, the conservation of endangered species of fauna, and the preservation of minority villages and their traditions.
+In addition to this problem, Xishuangbanna faces other challenges, such as preserving the tropical rainforest, which is endangered by rubber tree plantations and banana trees, conserving endangered species of fauna, and preserving minority villages and their traditions.

 If you can, I suggest visiting Xishuangbanna before it’s too late.
 Currently, however, it’s still one of the most fascinating places in all of China.